AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 ## General Questions

 #### What is the difference between Progressive Enhancement and Graceful Degradation?

 Progressive Enhancement is a powerful methodology that allows Web developers to concentrate on building the best possible websites while balancing the issues inherent in those websites being accessed by multiple unknown user-agents.
 Progressive Enhancement (PE) is the principle of starting with a rock-solid foundation and then adding enhancements to it if you know certain visiting user-agents can handle the improved experience.
 PE differs from Graceful Degradation (GD) in that GD is the journey from complexity to simplicity, whereas PE is the journey from simplicity to complexity.
 PE is considered a better methodology than GD because it tends to cover a greater range of potential issues as a baseline.

+#### Why is it generally a good idea to position CSS `<link>` between `<head></head>` and JS `<script>` just before `</body>`?
+Do you know any exceptions?

+WE usually put the `<link>` tags in between the `<head>` to prevent Flash of Unstyled Content which gives the user something to look at while the rest of the page is being parsed.

+Since Javascript blocks rendering by default, and the DOM and CSSOM construction can be also be delayed, it is usually best to keep scripts at the bottom of the page.

+Exceptions are if you grab the scripts asynchronously, or at least defer them to the end of the page.

+#### What is progressive rendering?

+Progressive rendering is the name given to techniques used to render content for display as quickly as possible.

+Examples of such techniques :

+- Lazy loading of images where (typically) some javascript will load an image when it comes into the browsers viewport instead of loading all images at page load.
+- Prioritizing visible content (or above the fold rendering) where you include only the minimum css/content/scripts necessary for the amount of page that would be rendered in the users browser first to display as quickly as possible, you can then use deferred javascript (domready/load) to load in other resources and content.